Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism: Introduction

 \section{Introduction}

-Hyperentangled state of photon system in more than one degree of freedom (DOF) has already been widely exploited for the high-capacity quantum computation and quantum communication \cite{1}.
-In many hyperentanglement-based quantum information processing protocols, the deterministic distinguishing of a set of orthogonal hyperentangled Bell state is often required for getting the information.
-The complete hyperentangled Bell state analysis (HBSA) for two-photon system has attracted much attention in the past years, and research has shown that it is impossible to accomplish the complete HBSA if only linear optics is utilized \cite{2,3,4}.
-An efficient way to deal with this problem is using the quantum nonlinear interactions, such as cross-Kerr nonlinearity, quantum dot spin in optical microcavity and nitrogen-vacancy center in resonator \cite{5,6,7,8,9,10,11}.
-These nonlinear interactions can be used for constructing the quantum parity-check gate and swap gate, both of which can be useful for the complete hyperentangled state analysis.
-However, most of the existing complete HBSA schemes are working with photonic hyperentanglement in just two different DOFs, only a few schemes focus on the HBSA for photon system in more than two DOFs \cite{12,13,14,15}.
+As the counterintuitive phenomenon in physical world, quantum entanglement is the core resource that enables quantum information technologies, such as quantum teleportation \cite{QT}, quantum dense coding \cite{QDC}, entanglement swapping \cite{ES}, quantum imaging \cite{QI}, and other such tasks.
+Quantum system simultaneously entangled in more than one degree of freedom (DOF) is called as hyperentanglement \cite{add1}, which has been widely exploited for high-capacity quantum computation and quantum communication \cite{Du1,Du2,Du3,Du4,Du5,Du6,Du7}.
+One of the most important applications of hyperentanglement is that it can be used for the complete Bell state analysis (BSA) \cite{A1,A2,ZZ1}.
+In 1998, Kwiat \emph{et al.} theoretically showed that the complete polarization BSA can be realized with linear optics while an additional DOF is introduced \cite{A1}.
+In 2003, Walborn \emph{et al.} theoretically presented a simplified approach for the complete BSA with auxiliary entanglement \cite{A2}.
+In terms of the experimental BSA, many significant works have already been accomplished \cite{A3,A4,A5,A6,A7,A8}.
+For example, in 2017, Williams \emph{et al.} experimentally reported the demonstration of superdense coding over optical fiber links, taking advantage of a complete BSA enabled by hyperentanglement \cite{A5}.
+In 2019, Kong \emph{et al.} experimentally demonstrated the complete orbital angular momentum BSA without auxiliary photons by using linear optics and additional entanglement \cite{A8}.
+In many hyperentanglement-based quantum information processing protocols, the deterministic distinguishing of a set of orthogonal hyperentangled Bell state is often required for getting the information \cite{AD1,AD2,AD3}.
+The complete hyperentangled Bell state analysis (HBSA) for two-photon system has attracted much attention in the past decade, and research has shown that it is impossible to accomplish the complete HBSA if only linear optics is utilized and no auxiliary quantum resource is introduced \cite{2,3,4}.
+An efficient approach to deal with this problem is using the quantum nonlinear interactions, such as cross-Kerr nonlinearity, quantum dot spin in optical microcavity and nitrogen-vacancy center in resonator \cite{5,6,7,8,9,10,ZZ2,Z1,11,Z2,Z3,C1}.
+These nonlinear interactions can be used for constructing the quantum parity-check gate and quantum swap gate, both of which are useful for the complete hyperentangled state analysis.
+However, most of the existing complete HBSA schemes are working with photonic hyperentanglement in just two different DOFs, only a few schemes have focused on the complete HBSA for photon system in more than two DOFs \cite{12,13,14,add2,15,C2}.
 In 2016, Liu \emph{et al.} presented the nondestructive scheme to completely distinguish the hyperentangled Bell states in three DOFs with the help of cross-Kerr nonlinearity \cite{12}.
-In 2018, Wang \emph{et al.} proposed the deterministic hyperentangled state protocols for photons simultaneously entangled in polarization, spatial-mode and time-bin DOFs \cite{13}.
 In 2021, Zhang \emph{et al.} presented the nondestructive HBSA protocol for hyperentanglement in three DOFs, resorting to the parity-check quantum nondemolition detector \cite{14}.
-Recently, Zhou \emph{et al.} proposed a simplified scheme for distinguishing the two-photon hyperentangled Bell states in three DOFs using the quantum dot-cavity interactions \cite{15}.
+In 2022, Zhou \emph{et al.} proposed a simplified scheme for distinguishing the two-photon hyperentangled Bell states in three DOFs using the quantum dot-cavity interactions \cite{15}.
+In 2023, Sun \emph{et al.} presented a complete and fidelity-robust HBSA scheme for two-photon polarization-spatial-time-bin hyperentanglement with double-sided quantum-dot-cavity systems \cite{C2}.